samblenny/ocfpga/experiments/09_try_verilog_examples/README.md

    [*works on yosys make targets*]

-   It seems the yosys Makefile automatically downloads and builds a thing called `ABC`, which is used to optimize for delay when mapping networks to LUTs.
-From reading the yosys 0.40 release's [Makefile](https://github.com/YosysHQ/yosys/blob/yosys-0.40/Makefile#L163-L172), it looks like the ABC source code comes from [YosysHQ/abc commit 0cd90d0](https://github.com/YosysHQ/abc/tree/0cd90d0d2c5338277d832a1d890bed286486bcf5).
+   The yosys Makefile automatically downloads and builds a thing called `ABC`, which is used to optimize for delay when mapping networks to LUTs.
+From reading the yosys 0.40 release's [Makefile](https://github.com/YosysHQ/yosys/blob/yosys-0.40/Makefile#L163-L172), the ABC source code comes from
+   [YosysHQ/abc commit 0cd90d0](https://github.com/YosysHQ/abc/tree/0cd90d0d2c5338277d832a1d890bed286486bcf5).

+   Compiling is slow enough that I've been running a second terminal with `top` to monitor CPU and RAM use.
+Compiling yosys is mostly CPU-bound with low RAM usage.
+Nextpnr was CPU-bound at times, but some of the database related stages were RAM-bound, using up to 700 MB of swap on a box with 4 GB of RAM.

+6. [Makefile](Makefile) seems to be ready.
+This works:

+    ```console
+    $ make install
+    ...
+    $ ecppack --version
+    Project Trellis ecppack Version 4a27146
+    $ nextpnr-ecp5 --version
+    "nextpnr-ecp5" -- Next Generation Place and Route (Version 3832512)
+    $ yosys --version
+    Yosys 0.40 (git sha1 a1bb0255d65, g++ 12.2.0-14 -fPIC -Os)
+    ```